Nick Pearce2018-06-27T12:07:56+00:00September 29th, 2011|

 According to the report the suppliers to the DPP members are only looking at, or using LTO, USB Drives and the cloud to solve their problems.
 We and other disk based archive vendors know this is not 100% accurate.
 Given that we have production companies using MatrixStore or are considering using clustered storage it seems quite remiss to not mention it as a viable option to consider.

-Also whilst the report focuses on, no highlights, some of the negatives of current cloud offerings (see this blogpost for our views on the subject) it does not go on to really discuss how some companies are trying to address those concerns nor does it suggest how collaborations between product and service providers could bring scalable, pay as you grow, hybrid models to reality.
+Also whilst the report focuses on, no highlights, some of the negatives of current cloud offerings, it does not go on to really discuss how some companies are trying to address those concerns nor does it suggest how collaborations between product and service providers could bring scalable, pay as you grow, hybrid models to reality.
 Further more there is no indication that there are solutions in use today by the worlds largest broadcasters, content providers, post facilities and, most importantly for this audience, Production companies that tackle these problems.

 I guess I wanted to see a broader report that encompassed not just what is used today by a portion of the market but also what options might be out there.